jdhagood/gtl/content/DFS.md

 {{< /rawhtml >}}

-How was the jerry able to do that despite having no brain?
+How was the Jerry able to do that despite having no brain?
 If you watch the video carefully you can notice that the slime mold was growing into many of the nooks and crannies of the maze until it found food.
 After it found food it killed off all the paths it explored that didn't find food.
 You can image why the slime mold evolved to do this.
 The bigger the slime mold grows, the more it has to eat.
 It wants to eat the maximum abount of food while having the smallest body to increase its chances of survival and reproduction.
 It sends out feelers in every direction until it finds something.

 This is is what computer scientests would call a breadth first search (BFS) algorithm.
 This algorithm runs on graph structures and answers the question "how can I get from point A to point B in the shortest distance possible."